 This fifth challenge makes the others pale in comparison.
 The healthcare system is in a state of flux.
 Virtually every part of the healthcare sector is reinventing itself, and no one seems to know where the healthcare system is headed.
-Leadership is difficult to provide if you do not know where you are going.
+Leadership is difficult to provide if you don't know where you are going.
 Because change presents a pervasive test for healthcare managers, we will examine it in greater detail.

-1.4 Flux in the Healthcare System
+1.4 Turmoil in the Healthcare System

-Why is there so much change in the US healthcare system?
+Why is the healthcare system of the United States in such turmoil?
 One explanation is common to the entire developed world: rapid technical change.
 The pace of medical research and development is breathtaking, and the public's desire for better therapies is manifest.
 These demands challenge healthcare managers to regularly lead their organizations into unmapped territory.
-To make matters more complicated, changes in technology or changes in insurance can quickly affect healthcare markets.
-In healthcare, as in every other sector of the economy, policy changes can create winners and losers.
-For example, during the COVID-19 pandemic, Medicare and other insurers started routinely paying for telehealth visits, and the number of such visits skyrocketed (Levey 2021).
-Products or services that appear unprofitable today may be profitable tomorrow if technology, competition, rates, or regulations change.
+To make matters worse, changes in technology or changes in insurance can quickly affect healthcare markets.
+In healthcare, as in every other sector of the economy, new technologies can create winners and losers.
+For example, between 2000 and 2007 Medicare payments to ambulatory surgery centers more than doubled.
+Medicare changed its policy, and growth slowed down (Medicare Payment Advisory Commission 2018).
+What appears profitable today may not be profitable tomorrow if technology, competition, rates, or regulations change significantly.

-The Affordable Care Act (ACA) resulted in a wave of innovations by providers, insurers, employers, and governments.
+The Affordable Care Act (ACA) has resulted in a wave of innovations by providers, insurers, employers, and governments.
 (See chapter 6 for more detail.)
-Which of these innovations will succeed still remains unclear.
-In addition, some healthcare organizations have thrived in the new environment, and some have failed.
-The passage of the ACA appears to have been transformative, but the innovations it spurred may already have become part of the status quo.
+Which of these innovations will succeed is not clear.
+In addition, some healthcare organizations will thrive in the environment of the ACA, and some will fail.
+The passage of the ACA appears to have been transformative, but its repeal might not undo the changes it led to.